Vincentbnguyen/ECE445-Submetering-ECEB/vincentnguyen/README.md

 # 2023-09-24
-My ESP32 order got delivered and I played around with uploading and running some code on the device.
+My ESP32 order got delivered and I played around with uploading and running some code on the device and trying to connect to my apartment WiFi,

 # 2023-09-26 - Discussion with Professor Schuh and Professor Mironenko
 We discussed the project requirements and bounced some ideas around on the method for our voltage and current measurements, and our vision for the end project.